-I was living in a world of planning trips to “Ibeefaa” and using the catch phrase “Reem” when really, I just wanted to hit the streets of Soho, go to Two Brewers to watch Drag Queens and maybe, just maybe, if I was lucky … actually meet someone!
+I was living in a world of planning trips to “Ibeefaa” and hearing the catch phrase “Reem” when really, I wanted to be hitting the streets of Soho, go to Two Brewers to watch Drag Queens and maybe, just maybe, if I was lucky … actually meet someone!

 Fast forward about four years and I was, indeed, still single.